do3cc/isotopp.github.io/_posts/2021-09-10-mysql-million-challenge.md

 - mysql
 - mysqldev
 ---
-A long standing idea that I have is to test the servers limits:
+A long-standing idea that I have is to test the servers limits:
 How does it fail and break if there are very many of a thing?
 Previously that was too easy, because many structures were constructed in a way that it was obvious they would not scale.
 But with MySQL 8 many things were overhauled, so let's see what we can make many of and see how the server fares.